AviatrixSystems/terraform-aviatrix-gcp-controller/aviatrix-controller-build/README.md

 This Terraform module will create any of these optional components if they are not provided.

 * An existing Google Compute Network with port 443 open for https
-* An existing Google Compute Image with the Aviatrix Controller image
 * A Google Compute Public IP Address

 ### Usage: